Kapeli/Dash-User-Contributions/docsets/statsmodels/README.md

 make html
 ```

-To generate the documentation, you need to download the following packages:

- - tzlocal
- - pandas-datareader
- - numpydoc
- - rpy2
- - sphinx
- - matplotlib

-_pandas-datareader_ is needed to run some of the example notebooks (https://github.com/pydata/pandas-datareader).

-The documentation build generates many warning messages about documents not included in any toctree:
+To generate the documentation, you will need to download the packages in the `requirements.txt` file.
+The documentation build generates many warning messages about documents "not included in any toctree":

 ```bash
 file_name.rst: WARNING: document isn't included in any toctree